 The Esther Project

-They also offer training to front line professionals/service providers who are encountering women who they know or suspect are selling/exchanging sex.
-Training includes an overview of our outreach service, the reasons why people might sell or exchange sex, risks, signs, communication - how to talk about it and help women stay safer.
+They offer training to front line professionals/service providers who support women who sell or exchange sex.
+Training includes an overview of the outreach service, the reasons why people might sell or exchange sex, risks, signs, communication - how to talk about it and help women stay safer.

 The Esther Project is run by the charity Yada, meaning ‘to be known’, which works to prevent sexual exploitation.